jumboduck/squirrel/README.md

 #### Tag Management

+-   Issue with hover CSS of tags not working
 -   Issue with tags in adding review: when field is not validated, the variables in the hidden field remain
+-   When input tag is blurred, it is removed, causing an error in the console, see: https://github.com/jquery/jquery/issues/4417

 ### Testing with Cypress